Resources

 • A net increase of 3,500 or more students.

 Dr. Sconzo learned about Owner Insite (OI) and BondPlanner after he retired from Humble ISD, but is an avid supporter of both software platforms’ capabilities.
-“My knee jerk reaction was ‘Gosh, I wish I’d had these tools when I was sitting in the superintendent chair!’ ”
+“My knee-jerk reaction was ‘Gosh, I wish I’d had these tools when I was sitting in the superintendent chair!’ ”

-“OI and BondPlanner enables you to access information, sort information, and query it very quickly.
+“OI and BondPlanner enable you to access information, sort information, and query it very quickly.
 It’s essential when you’re moving at a fast pace and need to get your hands on the documents,” said Dr. Sconzo.

 You May Also Like